Skip to main content

 The comment is posted to Instagram, and the permission status is set to Awaiting Permission.

-Content that does not include the brand @mention in the caption and only has tags on the photo or hashtags (#) in the caption require you to manually post the comment to Instagram.
+Because of Instagram API limitations, content that tags your brand in the photo or through a hashtag in the caption require you to manually post the comment to Instagram.

 Before requesting permission, make sure you are logged into the correct Instagram account.